AelaQt/manhunt/README.md

 the compass will point to the nearest runner, it could be weird if runners are in different dimensions but it should point to a portal if no runners are in the same dimension

-once runners die the compass should no longer point towards them
+once runners die the compass should no longer point towards them unless all runners are dead

+if people get disconnected they should be able to relog just fine

 players are hunters by default